tiiuae/ghaf-infra/terraform/README.md

 # Once the changes are ready to be deployed, create a new PR
 # attaching the output of `terraform plan` to the PR:
 $ terraform plan
+# Notice: `terraform plan` only outputs the execution plan,
+# showing what actions terraform would take.
+It does not
+# perform the planned actions.

 # Once the PR is merged, apply your configuration changes:
 $ terraform apply